Naomib2211/Travel-Questionnaire/README.md

 - Make the results page more organic and "painting the picture", with images based on the given "travel-personality", connected to suggested links to flights and living option.

+- Add color change feature on the chosen option button before directing to next question.

+#### Improvements

+- Increase font-size in text in the option buttons

 ## Tools & Technologies Used